 Alternative 2B is projected to cause the greatest influx of independent visitors to Lynn Canal of all the build alternatives; therefore, it would create the largest economic benefits to the region.
-All the other build alternatives would result in less independent visitor travel, with a corresponding reduction in visitor spending.
+All the other build alternatives would result in less independent visitor travel than Alternative 2B and therefore would result in less visitor spending.
 Alternative 3 would provide the largest economic benefit to Haines of all the build alternatives, but essentially no economic benefit to Skagway.
 Alternatives 4A, 4B, and 4D would provide a small benefit to the region's economy.
-Alternatives 1B and 4C are similar to the No Action Alternative in regard to travel opportunity and flexibility and out-of-pocket travel costs; therefore, they would provide no discernible added economic benefits to Lynn Canal communities.
+Alternatives 1B and 4C would be similar to Alternative 1 - No Action in regard to travel opportunity and flexibility; therefore, they would provide no discernible added economic benefits to Lynn Canal communities.

-Visual Resources - No impacts to visual resources would result from Alternative 1 (No Action) or Alternative 1B.
+Visual Resources - No impacts to visual resources would result from Alternative 1 - No Action or Alternative 1B.
 Alternative 2B would be visible at many points in Berners Bay and Lynn Canal, primarily at locations where transportation infrastructure is constructed close to the shore.
 From the highway, there would be many panoramic views of Lynn Canal with the Chilkat Range in the background.

-Most views of Alternative 3 from the canal between William Henry Bay and Haines would be masked by vegetation except where the highway crosses the Endicott River, Sullivan River, the Davidson Glacier outwash plain, and the Chilkat River/Inlet.
-At those locations, Alternative 3 would introduce man-made forms into the natural landscape from views in Lynn Canal, the Chilkat River, Chilkat Inlet, and Haines.
+Most views of the Alternative 3 road from Lynn Canal would be masked by vegetation, except where the highway crosses the Endicott River, the Sullivan River, the Davidson Glacier outwash plain, and the Chilkat River/Inlet.
+At those locations, Alternative 3 would introduce man-made forms into the natural landscape.
 The ferry terminals for this alternative would also be visible from views in Berners Bay and William Henry Bay.

 Alternatives 4A through 4D would primarily involve improved ferry transportation in Lynn Canal.
-They would have lesser visual impacts from views in Lynn Canal than the highway alternatives considered for the project.
+They would have fewer visual impacts within Lynn Canal than the highway alternatives considered for the project.

-Subsistence - Neither Alternative 1 (No Action) nor Alternative 1B is expected to impact subsistence resources.
+Subsistence -Alternatives 1 - No Action, 1B, 4A, and 4C are not expected to impact subsistence resources.
 Alternatives 2B and 3 would provide access to areas used for subsistence harvest activities that previously were accessible only by boat or aircraft.
 Improved access to these areas could increase competition for subsistence resources from recreational hunting and fishing.
-Conversely, Alternatives 4A through 4D would not improve access in Lynn Canal enough to impact subsistence activities.
+Alternatives 4B and 4D would not improve access in Lynn Canal enough to impact subsistence activities.

-Cultural Resources - The FHWA has determined that none of the build alternatives would have an adverse effect on properties eligible for inclusion on the National Register of Historic Places.
+Cultural Resources - The FHWA has met with Lynn Canal Tribal entities since publication of the 2014 Draft SEIS and has reconfirmed its determination that none of the build alternatives would have an adverse effect on properties eligible for inclusion on the National Register of Historic Places.

-Geology - Alternative 2B, East Lynn Canal Highway, would cross 41 avalanche paths and Alternative 3, West Lynn Canal Highway, would cross 19 avalanche paths.
+Geology - Alternative 2B, East Lynn Canal Highway, would cross 41 avalanche paths, and Alternative 3, West Lynn Canal Highway, would cross 19 avalanche paths.
 Alternative 2B incorporates hazard reduction methods that include adjusting the alignment of the highway, constructing barriers and snow sheds, avalanche forecasting and warnings, temporary highway closures, and release of unstable snow with explosives during highway closures.
-Alternative 3 also would incorporate measures to reduce avalanche impacts, such as avalanche forecasting and warnings, temporary highway closures, and release of unstable snow with explosives during highway closures during highway closures.
+Alternative 3 also would incorporate measures to reduce avalanche impacts, such as avalanche forecasting and warnings, temporary highway closures, and release of unstable snow with explosives during highway closures.
 The risk of avalanche-associated accidents along any of the highway alternatives would be reduced to the generally accepted standard in North America for safe operation of a highway in avalanche-prone areas.
 None of the other alternatives would be in avalanche zones.